skn-biology/cell_counting/README.md

-# cell_counting
+# Cell counting
-We create machine learning algorithm to count cells in the microscopy photo
+Cell counting is any of various methods for the counting or similar quantification of cells in the life sciences, including medical diagnosis and treatment.
+It is an important subset of cytometry, with applications in research and clinical practice.
+Our aim is to create a machine learning algorithm in order to develop an application to count cells in the easiest possible way using simple microscopy and mobile phone.
+There are numerous procedures in biology and medicine requiring the counting of cells therefore, creating such a tool would help to improve work in the laboratory